Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Fleet/Fleet-Card.md

 type: tab
 -->

-The below table identifies the parameters in the `card` object.
+The below table identifies the additional required parameters in the `card` object.

 <!-- theme: warning -->
 > Not all Fleet BINs are part of the Commerce Hub BIN file, the merchant will need to provide [card category and sub-category](?path=docs/Resources/Master-Data/Card.md#category-and-sub-category) based on the Dynamic Fleet Table.